How To Obtain Compensation For Victims Of Crime In Singapore

 This guide explains the key ways victims of crime in Singapore can seek compensation, the legal processes involved, and what to expect along the way.

-Compensation for victims of crime refers to financial restitution given to individuals who have suffered harm, losses, or injury due to criminal acts.
-This compensation aims to alleviate the economic burden on victims and provide a sense of justice, acknowledging the impact of the crime on their lives.
+Compensation for victims of crime refers to financial restitution provided to individuals who have suffered harm, loss, or injury as a result of criminal acts.
+This compensation aims to alleviate victims’ economic burden and provide a sense of justice, acknowledging the crime’s impact on their lives.

 Victims often face various forms of harm, including: